sqlmdx/project-euler/readme.md

 There are still a few SQL solutions which use table with primes numbers.
 It is generated with script `eubler_lib.sql` however it could also be generated with `euler_10_brute_force.sql` (even faster :smile:).

 Some solutions have "brute_force" suffix in the file name.
 Usually those solutions are accompanied by not brute force solutions but not always.
 Also if file name does not have "brute_force" suffix that does not necessarily mean that solution is not brute force. :wink:

-##

-If you wish to contact me please do so :two::nine::four::four::seven::nine::four:@gmail.com